 Inside is a community space where festivals and events are held throughout the year.
 Salt, Festival Of The Sea And Environment, International Women’s Day, Normal?
 Festival of the Brain, the Folkestone Book Festival are all based here.
 The Folkestone Fringe works with Creative Folkestone to spread performances and experiences in venues across Folkestone.

 what’s on in folkestone

-The Quarterhouse attracts Britain’s favourite comedians, actors and performance companies; both Lucy Porter and Mark Steel are on their way to Folkestone!
-Live showings of National Theatre and Royal Opera House events mean we have a chance to see Andrew Scott in Present Laughter as well as Fleabag!
+The Folkestone Quarterhouse attracts Britain’s favourite comedians, actors and performance companies; as a result we get to see the likes of Lucy Porter, Mark Steel and more.
+Live showings of National Theatre and Royal Opera House events mean we have a chance to see West End performances in Folkestone.
 The 250 seat venue is also a great place to see a wide variety of films.

 In addition to professional performances, there are workshops and holiday clubs for young people in dance, acting and the creative arts.
-On Tuesday evenings, there’s also the chance to collect local produce from the Leaf cooperative, notably in season veg, cheese and other produce.
+On Tuesday evenings, there’s also the chance to collect local produce from the Folkestone Hub, notably in season veg, cheese and other produce.

 Find out about other festivals and events in Folkestone: